muffin87/helm-tutorial/part-06/README.md

 It's developed by the Helm community and provides some very nice features such as basic auth, tls encryption and multi tenancy.

-To install it we will use?
+But what will we use to install it?
 Right, Helm!
 To keep it simple, we will use local storage for our dev environment.
-But feel free to try out every object storage implementation you like.
-The official Helm Chart say's that you will need to provide a `custom.yaml` values files to configure the persistence.
+But feel free to try out any object storage implementation you like.
+The official Helm Chart says that you will need to provide a `custom.yaml` values file to configure the persistence.

 ```yaml
 env: